Mobile Geofencing

 • Hyper-Targeted Advertising: Using the geofencing technique, you can target your audience when they’re closest to your product/service in the customer journey.
 For example, a tired shopper in the proximity of your coffee shop is a sure-shot conversion when they send out a push notification of an offer personalized just for them.

-• Stay Ahead of Competition: If your competitors are not using geofence they’re at a loss and you can take this opportunity to target your customers at the right time.
+• Stay Ahead of Competition: If your competitors are not using geofencing, they’re at a loss, and you can take this opportunity to target your customers at the right time.
 Even if your competitors are using geofencing, you can use the data and insights to understand your customers better and deliver a more personalized experience to them.

 5 Common Uses of Geofencing